Sorry Barcelona lose again, while Bayern Munich hit five - Champions League round-up

 Barcelona were behind after just three minutes in Portugal, when Darwin Nunez scored at the near post.

-He then added a penalty with 11 minutes to play, after Rafa Silva's second-half strike, to match the scoreline Bayern Munich beat Barca by in their opening Group E fixture.
+He then added a penalty with 11 minutes to play, after Rafa Silva's second-half strike, to match the scoreline by which Barca lost to Bayern Munich in their opening Group E fixture.

 To compound Barcelona's night to forget, Eric Garcia was sent off late on.